AdobeDocs/analytics.en/help/analyze/analysis-workspace/components/apply-create-metrics.md

 # Metrics

 Metrics allow you to quantify data points in Analysis Workspace.
 They are most commonly used as columns in a visualization and tied to dimensions.

+## Use metrics in Analysis Workspace

+Metrics are flexible in their use within Analysis Workspace.
+Drag a metric to an empty Freeform table to see that metric trended over the project's date period.
+You can also drag a metric when a dimension is present to see that metric compared to each dimension item.
+Dragging a metric on top of an existing metric header replaces it, and dragging a metric next to a header lets you see both metrics side-by-side.

+For information about how to add metrics and other types of components to Analysis Workspace, see [Use components in Analysis Workspace](/help/components/use-components-in-workspace.md).

 ## Types of metrics